kubernetes/kubernetes/demo/README.md

 - Keep identity leases alive, don't attempt to elect if identity lease is stale
 - Don't pick a leader from equivalents, instead, favor keeping the current leader
 - Funnel all reconciliation to main lease.
-If a identity lease is reconciled, enqueue the main lease for reconcilation..
+If a identity lease is reconciled, enqueue the main lease for reconciliation..
 - Move election controller to apiserver
 - [x] Create a variant of leaselock to do coordinated elections
 - Create a variant of leaderelection that can be used for coorindated elections